stoicinsaan/LandingPage/content/pages/index.md

       I’m a developer, HARSHIT CHAUHAN, WHO IS CREATING THIS SITE FOR TIME PASS AND DEPLOY.
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
+      This is my time pass site it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
     styles: